Career & Education | Life | Article

 “Yeah, it’s just bad luck, bro.
 My boss said I was doing good work.”

 “How good was I, really?
-After all, not everyone was retrenched.
-Would people think I sucked at my job?”
+Not everyone was retrenched, would people think I sucked at my job?”

 As you can imagine, getting retrenched lured out the demons of insecurity.

-Being unemployed throws one’s self-worth into doubt — even the way you introduce yourself flips on its head.
+Being unemployed throws one’s self-worth into doubt — and this bit really cannot be undermined — even the way you introduce yourself flips on its head.“I work as a video producer.

-“I draw a good salary.” vs. “I have six months left before I start begging.”
+“I draw a good salary.”
+Versus, “I have six months left before I start begging.”

 Imagine how much more emotionally unstable I would have been if my bank account had been completely empty.